objcio/articles/2014-10-10-receipt-validation.md

 }
 ```

+**IMPORTANT:** When the receipt is issued, the bundle version is taken from the `Info.plist` file:

+- On OS X, the version comes from the `CFBundleShortVersionString` value.
+- On iOS, the version come from the `CFBundleVersion` value.

+You should be careful when settings the values as they will be picked up when a receipt is issued.

 ### Computing the GUID hash

 When the receipt is issued, three values are used to generate a SHA-1 hash: the device GUID (only available on the device), an opaque value (the type 4 attribute), and the bundle identifier (the type 2 attribute).
 A SHA-1 hash is computed on the concatenation of these three values and stored into the receipt (type 5 attribute).